Skip to content

 There are two types of credits common to these plans: pay credits determined by a predefined formula, and interest credits, which often have an annually changing yield or investment return that determines the size of the credit.

-Since the balance in a CB plan often acts like an allocation to low-risk fixed income assets during the benefit accrual phase, a participant’s remaining wealth held in a DC plan potentially could be invested in assets with a higher growth orientation than would be the case for a participant with an FAP plan.
+Since the balance in a CB plan often acts like an allocation to low-risk fixed income assets during the benefit accrual phase, a participant’s remaining wealth held in a DC plan potentially could be invested in assets with a higher growth orientation than would be the case for a participant with a FAP plan.

-Since most employees do take lump-sum benefits when offered, our analysis assumed that once a cash balance benefit had been paid, it was invested and allocated according to the accompanying DC glide path.2 Further details of the assumptions behind our cash balance plan example can be found in the appendix.
+Since most employees do take lump‑sum benefits when offered, our analysis assumed that once a cash balance benefit had been paid, it was invested and allocated according to the accompanying DC glide path.2 Further details of the assumptions behind our cash balance plan example can be found in the Appendix.

 (Fig. 1) Glide paths for a hypothetical DC plan only vs. DC plan + various DB types